-- 88. Water Department employees were encouraged, through the distribution of racially derogatory messages, language, and disparate treatment of African-Americans that they should reinforce the pattern and practice of treating African-American employees of the Water Department similarly. - 89.
-African-American employees of the Water Department are subjected to racist images, such as a hangman's noose in restrooms and Water Department vehicles:
+88. Water Department employees were encouraged, through the distribution of racially derogatory messages, language, and disparate treatment of

+African-Americans that they should reinforce the pattern and practice of treating African-American Water Department employees similarly.

+89. African-American Water Department employees are subjected to racist images, such as a hangman's noose in restrooms and Water Department vehicles: